 2020 - Evaluation shows School B's repayment rate has dropped to 56.0%.
-School B is now in the red zone and has triggered a reset of their Three Year Evaluation Process.

-- The evaluation cycle resets and School B is back into 1st Year of the Three Year Evaluation Process. - School B must provide proof of a current Loan Repayment Strategy and meet with Alberta Student Aid to discuss. - A new benchmark is set.
+- The evaluation cycle resets, as School B is now in the red zone.
+School B is back into 1st Year of the Three-Year Evaluation Process. - School B must provide a current Loan Repayment Strategy and meet with Alberta Student Aid to discuss. - A new benchmark is set.
 School B must be in the yellow zone in 2022.